-We’re excited to announce HedgeWise, our first Hedge School open event.
+I’m excited to announce HedgeWise, the first Hedge School open event.
 It’s a mini-festival which will take place in 2019 from Friday March 8 (arriving any time from 2pm onwards for a 4pm start) to Sunday March 10 (finishing at 4pm), in the beautiful landscape of the Burren, Co Clare, in the west of Ireland.
-A full programme will be available towards the middle of 2018, but if you’d like to guarantee your attendance at this very special weekend based on what we can tell you right now, please visit the early bird booking section below!
+If you’d like to guarantee your attendance at this very special weekend, please visit the early bird booking section below, for a 10% discount!

 HedgeWise will take place at the beautiful Boghill Centre, near the small spa town of Lisdoonvarna in the heart of the Burren, Co Clare.
 The Burren is a unique karst landscape which incorporates a vast cracked pavement of glacial-era limestone.
 It’s home to countless cliffs and caves, fossils, rock formations and archaeological sites, and a remarkable variety of plants and animals.
 On the Atlantic coast, the precipitous world-famous Cliffs of Moher are home to thousands of seabirds.
 The area is also a heartland of traditional Irish music.